 Ref.
-Question Policy Principles K2 Is the fire-resisting construction (including any glazing) protecting escape routes and staircases of a suitable standard and maintained in sound condition?
-Answer Finding/Observation Yes No significant issues or observations made at the time of the premises survey.
+Question Policy Principles

+K2 Is the fire-resisting construction (including any glazing) protecting escape routes and staircases of a suitable standard and maintained in sound condition?

+Answer Finding/Observation

+No Refer to Question Q3.

 Ref.
 Question Policy Principles K3 Is there adequate provision of exits (including exit Widths) for the numbers who may be present?
 Answer Finding/Observation Yes There are two entry/exit doors, offering alternative directions of escape at ground floor level.